 If you are serious about child safety, then you need access to a trusted first aid kit while babysitting.
-If an emergency occurs, you must be well prepared.
+If an emergency occurs, you must always be well prepared.
 It’s part of your job.

 Unfortunately, the only way to guarantee access to a well-stocked first aid kit (particularly if you babysit for multiple families) is to bring your own.

-Why Should Babysitters Carry a First Aid Kit?
+Why Should Babysitters Carry A First Aid Kit?

 We recommend all babysitters carry their own portable first aid kit for the following three reasons: